karlrees/docker_bedrockserver/README.md

 ### Multiple worlds with docker-compose

-*To run multiple servers using multiple Bedrock worlds, each running at a separate IP address:*
+*To run multiple servers using multiple Bedrock worlds, each running at a separate IP address on your LAN:*

 #### Option C (Multi-world Setup Script)